check-spelling/check-spelling-docs/Configuration:-Workflows.md

 Comments on commits will appear when those commits are offered as part of a pull request to another repository.

-:warning: Forks can disable actions, and thus it's possible for this workflow not to have been run by your contributors.
+⚠️ Forks can disable actions,
+and thus it's possible for this workflow not to have been run by your contributors.